GerritForge/gatling-sbt-gerrit-test/README.md

 Pre-requisites
 --------------

-Run Gerrit v3.2.x with a project available for load-testing purposes and create a user with a well-known password and associated SSH key.
+Run Gerrit v3.7.x or newer with a project available for load-testing purposes and create a user with a well-known password and associated SSH key.
-The project needs to have force-push and create-reference permissions enabled in the ACLs for the load-test user.
+The project needs to have create-reference permissions enabled in the ACLs for the load-test user.
 Additionally, if the user is different from the local git user (you will see "invalid committer" errors in the `target/simulation.log`) you will need the forge-committer-identity permission.